This post contains affiliate links. Read the full disclosure here.

 Almond milk pancakes stacked on top of each other

 I will never say no to a stack of pancakes!
-You’ll find me most weekends making a big batch of these oat milk pancakes or these almond milk pancakes.
-I love making extra for meal prep so I can enjoy pancakes during the week.
+You’ll find me most weekends making a big batch of these almond milk pancakes or my dairy free waffles.

 You can serve these dairy-free pancakes as they are, or you can add chocolate chips, chocolate hazelnut spread, or fresh fruit!
 I also love topping my pancakes with coconut whipped cream.